 Guide Dog Mobility Specialists match our dogs with their future guide dog owners, working with the dogs and the owners to teach all the important skills to create and maintain successful partnerships.
 They also provide support to existing partnerships by teaching new routes and helping them adjust as their needs develop and change.

 As you’ve found out above, GDTs and GDMSs work closely together, but their roles have very different focuses.
-Watch our Technical Learning Specialists (the ‘tutors’ within the Academy) discussing their experiences of doing, and teaching, the different roles.
+Watch our Technical Learning Specialists (the ‘tutors’ within the Academy) discussing their experiences of doing and teaching, the different roles.

 Guide Dogs Mobility Specialist or Guide Dog Trainer – which one is right for me?

-In Academy you’ll follow a structured learning plan that builds on your current skills and experience, and you’ll learn new skills through a combination of hands-on practical learning, digital content, workshops, observations and peer, group and self-directed learning.
+In Academy, you’ll follow a structured learning plan that builds on your current skills and experience, and you’ll learn new skills through a combination of hands-on practical learning, digital content, workshops, observations and peer, group and self-directed learning.

-This means you’ll understand the theory and then be able to put it into practice through hands on practical work, first with the support of your TLS, and then more independently – and you’ll be based with a local Guide Dogs team, so you’ll benefit from seeing the work all around you.
+This means you’ll understand the theory and then be able to put it into practice through hands-on practical work, first with the support of your TLS, and then more independently – and you’ll be based with a local Guide Dogs team, so you’ll benefit from seeing the work all around you.

 Your learning plan will help you:

 We don't look for one type of person in Academy.
-We value the experiences people bring to the role from a wide variety of backgrounds including, but definitely not limited to, teaching, the emergency services, nursing, social care, counselling or straight from an educational setting.
+We value the experiences people bring to the role from a wide variety of backgrounds including, but definitely not limited to, teaching, emergency services, nursing, social care, counselling or straight from an educational setting.
 What unites our learners is the desire to really change lives.

 So, here’s what we’re looking for: